apimeister/serde_x12/README.md

 # serde_x12

-A Serde for ANSI X12.
+A Serde for ASC X12 EDI documents.

 This crate is a work in progress.
 The required X12 definitions are hosted in the `x12-types` crate.